barrelorgandiscovery/APrintDoc/src/product/scriptexamples.md

-Rechercher tous les trous supérieur à 20mm pour diviser leur longueur par 2
+Rechercher tous les trous supérieurs à 20mm pour diviser leur longueur par 2
 ---------------------------------------------------------------------------

 Search all holes greater than 20mm and divide its length by 2